Introduction

 The City of Mitcham is proposing an upgrade to the Hawthorndene Oval carpark to improve safety and accessibility and better manage ongoing stormwater issues.

-The project includes the design of a new sealed carpark, along with a connecting footpath linking the oval to Watahuna Avenue.
+The project includes sealing the current gravel carpark adjacent Wattle Avenue, along with the installation of a new footpath linking the oval to Watahuna Avenue.
 These improvements will also support the new Community Changeroom Facilities at Hawthorndene Oval, which are due for completion in the coming months.

 We understand that parking demand is high during events at the oval, and that overflow parking can impact surrounding streets.
 This project aims to deliver a safer, more functional carpark that better supports the oval and the wider community, now and into the future.